onethinx/VSCode_HelloWorld/SetupVScode_readme.md

-# Setup Onethinx Core Project for VS Code
+# Setup VS Code with the Onethinx Core Dependencies Pack

 ## 1.a Windows prerequisites
 - **VS Code**